Trust Pilot Reviews

 2. Establishing a new connection in the junction box and running wiring to each fan location.

-3. Installing the appropriate mounting hardware based on the structural design of the building (wooden ceiling joints, steel joints, etc.).
+3. Installing appropriate mounting hardware based on the structural design of the building (wooden ceiling joints, steel joints, etc.).

 4. Wiring the fan and attaching the down rods to the joist mount.